The most frequent question that arises is, What is an interim audit? Let us understand this concept in detail.

 - Decide the nature and extent of testing to be performed at the Final based on the results of the interim testing

-- Increases auditor revenue in case of interim audit requests from internal management or bank/financial institutions requirement
+- Increases auditor revenue in case of interim audit requests from internal management or bank/financial institution requirements

-- If any errors are found during the interim testing, then the auditor can efficiently plan the final testing
+- If errors are found during the interim testing, the auditor can efficiently plan the final testing.

 - Gives ample time for the new audit staff to provide necessary training and guidance

 Interim Audits are not necessary for every client being audited.
-For example, if the client is very small (Fewer transactions), it’s not advisable to perform the Interim audits.
+For example, if the client is very small (Fewer transactions), performing the Interim audits is not advisable.
 These audits will not take more than 1-2 weeks to close down.
 However, suppose the number of transactions and clients’ business is quantitatively high.
-In that case, the auditor need to consider performing the interim audits.
+In that case, the auditor needs to consider performing the interim audits.

 Conclusion

-An interim audit is an audit focused on testing for a period lower than 12 months.
-So, the Interim audit will be part of the entire year’s final year end audit.
-So, there will not be any requirement to issue an audit opinion here.
-However, the auditors need to perform and report on the interim financials if the appointment is driven by internal management, regulatory requirements, or Lenders.
+An interim audit focuses on testing for less than 12 months.
+Thus, the Interim audit will be part of the entire year’s final year-end audit.
+There will not be any requirement to issue an audit opinion here.
+However, the auditors must perform and report on the interim financials if the appointment is driven by internal management, regulatory requirements, or Lenders.